Byron Kubert

 Member of Technical Staff

 Vanu was an MIT research project spun out into a company — a Software Defined Radio startup with, somehow, no radio engineers.
 So I invented the department, despite being hired as a field engineer.
 This company was small enough that the CEO and COO were counting on my projects to recognize enough revenue to keep the lights on.
 Which is kind of a lot of pressure on a kid in his late 20s.
 I got to see how small businesses make deals, and how those deals work out well sometimes and poorly other times.
 I owned major parts of the main product.
 I helped write some new FCC rules.
 I negotiated performance margins with the vendors, and sometimes pricing.
 It was a wonderful, supportive culture that let me grow and take on as much responsibility as I wanted — I even invented a few software products in addition to the department.
-Small companies really have to pay attention to culture.
+Giving ownership (to the right people) is a super power of small companies.

 Where I Help